federizer/federizer.github.io/README.md

-## Federative Webmail System
+## Federizer
-### The Federative Webmail System is a replacement for a traditional e-mail system that no longer meets security standards and functional requirements.
+### Federizer is the cloud-native email system.
+It is a replacement for a traditional email system that no longer meets security standards and functional requirements.